|Elliott Sound Products||Linear Power Supply Design|

 None of the above will make much (if any) difference to the harmonics generated within the audio band, but they can help reduce radio frequency noise by a few dB.
 The test used to determine whether there's a benefit or not is 'conducted emissions' - noise and/or interference that's passed back into the mains wiring through the mains lead itself.
 In most cases, it's highly unlikely that you will hear any difference, unless the added cap manages to reduce audible noise (improbable in a well laid out system).

 For many applications, the power supply of choice has now become one of the many different switchmode types.
 Some larger SMPS have active power factor correction to minimise the mains current when heavily loaded.
 I will only look at the basic principles here, because SMPS design is a complete career in itself.
 Any attempt to try to explain the finer points is futile because this is just one page of my site.
 Entire sites are devoted to SMPS design, and the design is non-trivial in every respect.
+There is an article on the ESP site that covers the basics though - see SMPS Primer for the details.

 Manufacturers use a SMPS because it is much smaller than an equivalent linear supply, and as noted can include active power factor correction (PFC).
 This is designed to keep the mains waveform as close to the mains voltage waveform as possible.
 This minimises current for the same power, and reduces mains distortion (which is becoming a major problem).
 More importantly, a SMPS will often be cheaper than a traditional power supply, and of course is a great deal lighter.